detiber/capi-dev/README.md

 Use kind, set up a cluster on AWS, GCP, etc. Whatever works.
 This will be your management cluster.

-### AWS (recommended for os x)

-Assuming your local environment is set up for AWS access, run:

-run `./devenv/setup.sh`.

-This will create a single node kubernetes control plane to be used as the management cluster.

-This will grab the kubeconfig and put it at `./devenv/dev-kubeconfig`.

 ### kind (recommended for linux)

 [Install kind](https://github.com/kubernetes-sigs/kind#please-see-our-documentation-for-more-in-depth-installation-etc)